Andreev bound states at boundaries of polarized 2D Fermi superfluids with s-wave pairing and spin-orbit coupling: Conclusions

 The theoretical formalism employed for deriving the Andreev-bound-state energy dispersions and Nambu-spinor forms utilizes and extends the accurate effective description of mixed-spin quasiparticle excitations in terms of their dominant spin-projected Nambu-spinor amplitudes~\cite{Brand2018}.
 Section~\ref{sec:formal} provides an introduction to this formalism that is tailored to this work's objectives and contains relevant mathematical details of its extension.
 Our approach provides a systematic platform for mapping the low-energy physics of the spin-orbit-coupled polarized 2D Fermi gas with \textit{s}-wave pairing to the excitation spectra of effective chiral-\textit{p}-wave superfluids realized within majority-spin (spin-$\uparrow$) and minority-spin (spin-$\downarrow$) subspaces.
 (See Fig.~\ref{fig:WaveVecs} for an illustration.)
 It is a crucial feature of our theory that the intrinsic coupling between opposite-spin sectors is carefully treated to ensure realistic physical predictions.
 The methods developed here enable a versatile treatment of Bogoliubov quasiparticles in superfluids with multiple coupled degrees of freedom.

 While the edge excitations of chiral-\textit{p}-wave superfluids~\cite{Honerkamp1998,Matsumoto1999,Furusaki2001, Stone2004,Mizushima2008,Fu2008,Sauls2011} and noncentrosymmetric superconductors~\cite{Eschrig2012,Holst2022} have been studied extensively, much less attention has been focused on the interface between topological and nontopological superfluids.
 Our present work sheds new light on the Andreev-bound-state properties for both these venues: the insulator-superfluid (IS) boundary and the superfluid-superfluid (SS$^\prime$) junction.
 In particular, we demonstrate how the boundary of the 2D \textit{s}-wave Fermi superfluid in the nontopological phase establishes a Josephson junction between the chiral-\textit{p}-wave superfluids realized in the system's spin-$\uparrow$ and spin-$\downarrow$ sectors, with the spin-orbit coupling determining the effective junction transparency.
 This is epitomized by the analogous formal structure of Eqs.~(\ref{eq:NSFsecAA}) and (\ref{eq:pWaveJunct}).
 We also elucidate corrections to the Majorana-edge-mode dispersion in the topological phase [Eq.~(\ref{eq:Majorana})] arising from the coupling between opposite-spin sectors.
 Most importantly, we establish the emergence of a Majorana mode at the interface between topological and nontopological phases of the spin-orbit-coupled polarized 2D Fermi superfluid and elucidate its distinct physical properties.
 In particular, its velocity depends on the \textit{s}-wave pair potential of the nontopological part of the system and is thus different from that of the Majorana edge mode of the topological phase with vacuum.
 [Compare Eqs.~(\ref{eq:Majorana}) and (\ref{eq:MajoranaSSp}).]
 Having different Majorana-mode velocities at the IS boundary and the SS$^\prime$ interface constitutes an experimental signature for the different origin of the Majorana excitation in both locations.
 Another characteristic that is different between these two Majorana modes is their opposite spin, as illustrated in Fig.~\ref{fig:ISSprime}.
-Potentially, recent proposals~\cite{Cao2022} for measuring the particle and hole weights in Bogoliubov-quasiparticle excitations could be adapted to the ultracold-atom context and then used to verify the Majorana character of the interface-localized Andreev bound states.